Frank Cuesta

-Francisco Javier Cuesta Ramos (born 16 October 1971), also known as Frank Cuesta ([fɾaŋk ˈkwesta]), is a Spanish adventurer, wildlife veterinary, television presenter, tennis coach, and Youtuber.
+Francisco Javier Cuesta Ramos (born 16 October 1971), also known as Frank Cuesta ([fɾaŋk ˈkwesta]), is a Spanish adventurer, television presenter, tennis coach, and YouTuber.

 Born in León, Cuesta devoted his early years to tennis, learning from figures such as Nick Bollettieri, Guillermo Vilas, Pete Sampras, and Jim Courier.
 At a very young age, an injury marred his tennis career, but he kept training with Bollettieri until he asked Cuesta to move to Thailand to open an academy.
 Once in Bangkok, Cuesta became growingly interested in wildlife.